• Skip to primary navigation

 • Login

-If you use your car for work-related journeys, other than your trip to and from work, it’s likely that you can claim your car expenses.
+If you use your car for work related journeys, other than to and from work, it’s likely that you can claim your car expenses on your tax return.

-Work-related car deductions are a very common type of deduction and not too complicated to claim correctly.
+Work related car deductions are a very common type of deduction, are easy to claim correctly, and will boost your refund.

 The ATO states that you can claim car expenses if you:

-• You have to carry bulky or heavy tools or equipment to and from work and you are not able to store them at work.
+• Carry bulky or heavy tools or equipment to and from work and you are not able to store them safely at work (this does not include things like laptops or stationery).

 When you can’t claim a tax deduction for car expenses: